Lay Low (Josh Turner song)

 "Lay Low" is a song written by Ross Copperman, Tony Martin and Mark Nesler, and recorded by American country music artist Josh Turner.
-It was released in September 2014 as the lead-off single from Turner's sixth studio album Deep South, which was released much later, in 2017.
+It was released in September 2014 as the lead-off single from Turner's sixth studio album Deep South, which was released three years later in 2017.

 Content

 "Lay Low" is a ballad in which the narrator praises the simple things that make life worthwhile, longing for a simple place of peace and quiet.

 Critical reception

 Taste of Country's Carrie Horton awarded the song with the "Taste of Country Critic's Pick" saying that "with honest lyrics and a perfectly straightforward melody, ‘Lay Low’ touches on all the things that make fans love country music".

 Music video

 The music video was directed by Trey Fanjoy and premiered in November 2014.

 Chart performance

 The song has sold 116,000 copies in the US as of April 2015.